Estimated reading time: 3 minutes

-Sold in paste form in jars in major supermarkets too.
-It’s actually quite good and saves you the hassle of chopping/grinding it.
+The paste is most certainly good enough and saves you the hassle of chopping/grinding it, as fresh galangal is very tough.
 I always have a jar in the fridge.
 Of course when I can get hold of a lot of fresh galangal, I make a paste with a little bit of water, pour it into a sterilised jar, top with oil and keep it in the fridge for up to a month.

 I’d say an inch/2.5 cm of fresh galangal is roughly 1 tsp of paste.